wislon/xfdemos/README.md

-Basic demo xamarin forms app base - actual demo apps/functions will be forked from this.
+Basic demo xamarin forms app base - actual demo apps/functions will be built into or forked from this.